pletfix/oauth-plugin/README.md

 ## About This

-This plugin provides a OAuth service to authenticate the user through the socialite provider such like Facebook or Dropbox.
+This plugin provides a OAuth service to authenticate the user through the social networking service provider such like Facebook or Dropbox.

 Currently the following drivers are integrated: